dzakifadh/public-slicing/README.md

 To **[Netlify](https://www.netlify.com/)** as hosting provider used for this project, giving us a lot of [amazing built in functionality](https://www.netlify.com/features/) for free.

-To **[https://www.conventionalcommits.org/](https://github.com/conventional-commits/conventionalcommits.org)**, I used it as a guide to make tidy commit message
+To **[https://www.conventionalcommits.org/](https://github.com/conventional-commits/conventionalcommits.org)**, as a guide to make tidy commit message